-School Cancellation
+- School Cancellation - Monitor any situation that may warrant a school cancellation Superintendent/Safety Team.

-- Monitor any situation that may warrant a school cancellation Superintendent/Safety Team. - o Make determination Superintendent. - Contact local media Superintendent or Assistant Superintendent for Human Resources and Community Services.
+- Make determination Superintendent. - Contact local media Superintendent or Assistant Superintendent for Human Resources and Community Services. - o In the event of an extended closure, enact our Continuity of Learning Plan.